Essenceia/essenceia.github.io/content/projects/Floating_dragon/index.md

 ## ASIC implementation rules

+{{< alert icon="circle-info" >}}
-Note: This next section is a simplified overview aimed at giving readers that are unfamiliar with hardware design the groundwork for understanding the constraints that go into hardware design.
+This next section is a simplified overview aimed at giving readers that are unfamiliar with hardware design the groundwork for understanding the constraints that go into hardware design.
 If you have already gazed into the abyss, you can skip this section.
+{{< /alert >}}

 Digital hardware is built by connecting groups of prearranged transistors called cells.
 These cells might correspond to basic logic operations.
 Here is the example of a: 2 input or whose result is then anded with another input.